4 Tips to Prepare for a Live Presentation

 One of the most common causes of a presentation falling apart is the fear of awkward silence.
 These moments can string together and wreak all kinds of havoc, especially for a novice presenter.
 It’s especially common when trying to recite a scripted presentation verbatim.

 Instead of writing a full script, create a speech map.
-If the presentation starts going off the rails, you’ll still have talking points that will get you to the end — which route you take can be determined by the audience’s reception.
+If the presentation starts going off the rails, you’ll still have talking points that will get you to the end—which route you take can be determined by the audience’s reception.

 Everyone has some form of anxiety when performing in front of an audience; I’ve supported enough live events to know that’s true.
-As hard as it is getting up on stage, stress amplifies quickly when life throws a curveball.
+As hard as it is to get up on stage, stress amplifies quickly when life throws a curveball.
 In that moment, you’ll find out what you’re really made of.
 You’re either going to crumble in front of everyone or turn the adversity into an opportunity to shine.
 The only way to find out is to get out there and try.